irJERAD/mineradio/content/about/index.md

 ### The Way

-> An exploratory conversation on big questions.
+> An exploratory conversation on big questions. <br>
-> The implication of this being real on reality.
+> The implication of this being real on reality. <br>

 **Soul Film:**
     - Imagine the soul as a reel of film.